Ingrown Toenails

 What causes ingrown toenails?

-Ingrown toenails result from trimming your nails too short when trying to taper the corners of your toenails so that they curve with the shape of your toe.
+One of the most common causes is trimming your toenails too short or rounding the corners, which makes the nail grow into the skin instead of over it.
+Tight shoes or small injuries can also make the problem worse.
 This technique sets the stage for the nail to curl down, dig in, and grow into the skin of your toe.

 While clipping is the primary suspected cause for ingrown toenails, shoes that are too small, as well as minor injuries, also encourage their growth.